 Premium Ices The Best?

-Did you see The Food Inspectors Programme where the talked about ice cream (Series 3: Episode 1)?
-The cheaper ice cream made with low cost ingredients (and no cream or eggs) was loads lower in fat than the real thing.
-They said there was nothing unhealthy about it (especially as one of the main ingredients was air!)- but I would always sooner have real food!
+Often cheaper ice cream is made with low cost ingredients (and no cream or eggs) but is lower in fat than the real thing.
+They said there was nothing unhealthy about it (especially as one of the main ingredients is sometimes air!)- but I would always sooner have real food!